wywyWang/Shot-Influence/README.md

 # Shot Influence

 ## Introduction
-This repository contains the source code for the paper: *Exploring the Long Short-Term Dependencies to Infer Shot Influence in Badminton Matches*
+This repository contains the source code for the paper : *Exploring the Long Short-Term Dependencies to Infer Shot Influence in Badminton Matches*

 ## Getting started
 ### Prerequisites